Stocks wobble amid new economic warnings: Stock market news today

 Elsewhere, the Securities and Exchange Commission’s stepped-up crackdown remained in focus for investors, after the regulator brought lawsuits against top cryptocurrency exchanges Coinbase (COIN) and Binance.
 Bitcoin’s price (BTC-USD) was trading below $27,000 early Wednesday.

-In single stock moves, shares of Tesla, Inc. (TSLA) climbed more than 1% following the news that the Environmental Protection Agency would exclude EV makers from the Renewable Fuels Standard, Reuters reported.
+In single stock moves, shares of Tesla (TSLA) climbed more than 1% following the news that the Environmental Protection Agency would exclude EV makers from the Renewable Fuels Standard, Reuters reported.

 United Natural Foods Inc. (UNFI) shares tumbled more than 16% after the grocery wholesaler posted third-quarter profit that came in short of expectations while cutting its full-year outlook.
 Meanwhile, Campbell Soup (CPB) shares sank 6% after the food company provided earnings guidance below Wall Street expectations.